 Flowering bulbs are one of the best ways to add reliable color to your flower garden.
 Bulb fertilizer products can be applied at planting time, in the spring, or after flowering to help these plants bloom at their best year after year.

 Bulb fertilizer is nutrient-rich material added to flower beds to provide bulbs with additional nutrients for plant health.
-Natural bulb food includes homemade organic compost and well-rotted manure.
-Bulb fertilizer products are available as granular or pelletized plant fertilizers and sometimes as liquid or water-soluble products.
-Bulb fertilizers are generally somewhat balanced, containing quite a bit of potassium and phosphorus to support flowering while simultaneously limiting nitrogen to prevent overly-leafy plants.
+These fertilizer products are available as granular or pelletized plant fertilizers and sometimes as liquid or water-soluble products.
+Bulb fertilizers are generally balanced, containing quite a bit of potassium and phosphorus to support flowering while simultaneously limiting nitrogen to prevent overly-leafy plants.

 Read on to learn all about bulb fertilizer!